Macy’s Christmas Light Show

 THE WANAMAKER ORGAN is used for the finale of the noon Light Show (except Sundays), and at the end of the 6 pm Light Shows (except Wednesday, Friday and Sunday).
 Recorded Wanamaker Organ versions conclude the show at all other times.

 VISIT OUR SITE FOR A COMPLETE VISITOR GUIDE AND HISTORY OF THE PHILADELPHIA MACY’S CHRISTMAS LIGHT SHOW!
 WE REGRET THAT OPERATIONS AT MACY’S VISITOR CENTER HAVE BEEN SUSPENDED AT PRESENT DURING THE CORONAVIRUS EPIDEMIC.
 Looking for Wanamaker Organ books, CDs, DVDs and souvenirs?
 Want to learn more about Macy’s and the Organ?
 Want to join the Friends?
-Be sure to stop by the Macy’s Visitor Center and meet the friendly guides who have made the visits of so many a very memorable experience.
-Jennie Funches and Steve McCarraher are […]
+Be sure to stop by the Macy’s Visitor Center and meet the friendly guides who […]

 MEALS, LODGING, NEARBY ATTRACTIONS, TIPS AND OTHER USEFUL INFORMATION IS HERE.
 Covered parking is available under the Wanamaker Building, but additional options are here.
 Read the fascinating story of Bert Medland, father of the Magic Christmas Tree here.
 An annotated bibliography by Adrianna Riccioni tracing the history of the Light Show is here.
 Our Philadelphia Visitors Guide is here.
 Escalators are located […]